kennthhz/mcp/src/postgres-mcp-server/kiro_steering/Aurora Postgres MCP.md

 ## Tool API usage guidance (important)
 ### Cluster Management
-- Express Cluster (Quick Start): Call create_cluster with with_express_configuration=True to create a cluster quickly and synchronously.
-This operation will block until the cluster is ready (typically under 1 minute).
-- Regular Cluster (Production): Call create_cluster with with_express_configuration=False to create a regular cluster asynchronously.
+- Regular Cluster (Production): Call create_cluster to create a regular cluster asynchronously.
 This returns immediately with a job ID.
 - Monitoring Async Operations: Call get_job_status with the job ID to check the status of asynchronous cluster creation.
 Poll every 30-60 seconds until status is COMPLETED or FAILED.
-- When to Use Each:
-  - Use express clusters for quick demos, testing, or one-off queries
-  - Use regular clusters for production workloads requiring specific configurations

 ### Database Connections Management
 - Call connect_to_database to establish a connection to a specific database within a cluster
 - You can maintain connections to multiple databases simultaneously